bscheetz/dotfiles/README.md

 1. Ensure cross distro mounts are set up in /etc/wsl.conf
 2. Create a directory in /mnt/wsl
 3. Mount the directory you want to be shareable to that folder via `sudo mount --bind {source_dir} /mnt/wsl/{mount_point}`

-# NVIM config
-Much of this lua neovim config was inspired or copied from https://github.com/LunarVim/Neovim-from-scratch